Campo de Ciudad Lineal

 Campo de Ciudad Lineal was a multi-use stadium in Madrid, Spain.
-It was initially used as the stadium of Real Madrid.
-It was replaced by Estadio Chamartín in 1924.
+It was developed as part of Ciudad Lineal, a district of Madrid built according to a distinctive model of urban planning.

 The capacity of the stadium was 8,000 spectators.

+It is perhaps best known for having served as the stadium of Real Madrid in the early 1920s before being replaced by Estadio Chamartín in 1924.